Post Updated:🕓 5 min read

 So, starting with the round tail.

-Like its nose equivalent, the round tail can be found on foam surfboards, mini mals, longboards but also funboards and hybrids.
-As the all-rounder of the tail types, it performs well in a variety of conditions.
+This tail type can not only be found on foamies, mini mals, longboards but also some funboards and hybrids.
+As the all-rounder of the tail types, the round tail performs well in a variety of conditions.
 This makes it ideal for beginner surfboards that will get used no matter the conditions.

-One of the things different surfboard tails types impacts on is the different levels of speed and agility when turning.
-Turns performed with the round tail type are smoother and more stable so great for beginners.
+One of the impacts of different surfboard tail types is the amount speed and manoeuvrability possible when turning.
+Expect smoother, more stable turns with the round tail type, great for beginners.
 The large amount of volume and width keeps the surfboard above the water making it easy to paddle.

 Swallow and Fish Tails